A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 Social media is a powerful tool for customer service, especially travelers.
 Learn how Twitter could help airlines soar with engagement and loyalty.

-- To be able to help, customer service agents need all relevant data at their fingertips
+- In order to be able to help, customer service agents need all relevant data at their fingertips.

-- Customer service improves business resilience by smoothing the effects of change, supporting customers in all situations.
+- Service improves business resilience by smoothing the effects of change, supporting customers in all situations.

 If you support your customers when times are difficult, it’s highly likely they’ll stick with you for the long term.